shubhambhatia2103/Credit-Scoring-Model/README.md

     ```

 3. Open the project in Google Colab or any Python environment with the required dependencies installed.
+4. Follow the instructions in the code cells to build and analyze the model.
+5. Refer to the README file and documentation for detailed information on project usage and implementation.

 ## Usage
 Users can interact with the Credit Scoring Model as follows: